a2geek/ghost-in-the-stack-vm/OPCODES.md

 > Notes:
 > * Stack references assume 16 bits at this time.
 So TOS or TOS-1 is two bytes.
-> * Some likely operations are mentioned.
-They may not exist yet and won't until they are needed.

 | Operand        | Length | Notes                                                                                                                                                                                                         |
 |:---------------|:------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|